yash-kapila/angular2-authors-retreat/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Backend End Development server
-Run `node server.js` for a Node server running at `http://localhost:8080/`. `proxy.conf.json` contains instruction for front end server to redirect all '/api' requsets to port 8080.
+Run `node server.js` for a Node server running at `http://localhost:8080/`. `proxy.conf.json` contains instruction for front end server to redirect all '/api' requests to port 8080.

 ## Databse Mongo DB server
 Download MongoDB for OS.
 Follow the instructions for setup.
 DB server will be running at `localhost:27017`.